 In this post, we’re answering the question “What is a lead magnet?”, explaining what a lead magnet landing page is, sharing tips and best practices on how to create great lead magnets, and more.

-What Is a Lead Magnet?
+What Is A Lead Magnet?

 A lead magnet is a free resource, piece of content, or exclusive deal offered to customers in exchange for their contact information.
 The customer must enter their email address, name, and/or company information to access the lead magnet. eBooks are the most popular lead magnet, with 27.7% of marketers using them, followed by free tools (21.3%), and webinars (24.9%).

-A landing page also called a “lead capture page,” is a web page created to showcase a particular marketing campaign or promotion.
+A landing page, also called a “lead capture page,” is a web page created to showcase a particular marketing campaign or promotion.
 When visitors who have clicked on organic or paid ads “land” on this page, they have the option of engaging more profoundly with the company.

-Why Every Business Needs a Lead Magnet
+Why Every Business Needs A Lead Magnet

-Regardless of whether you run an eCommerce store or just a small blog, if you want to generate leads, you need a lead magnet.
-This is because email is a secondary way to communicate with your website’s visitors and email is a relatively low lift ask for consumers to provide.
+This is because you need a secondary way to communicate with your website visitors.
+When it comes to brand-new/first-time visitors, we recommend using a lead magnet to collect email subscribers.
+Email is a relatively low lift ask for consumers to provide.
 People will share their email addresses if you provide them with a nice reward, even if they don’t know your brand yet.
 Unlike other more personal channels like SMS, push notifications, or even social media handles.

 When used properly, a lead magnet can have a number of benefits: